aimfeld/ZendDiCompiler/README.md

     }

 We add the source directory as a scan directory for DiWrapper.
 Since B has a parameter of unspecified type, we have to specify a value to inject.
+If class B had required the config in its constructor and retrieved the parameter from there, we wouldn't need to specify anything.
 The config looks like this (also see [module.config.php](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)).

     'di' => array(